RaphGL/raphgl.github.io/content/blog/generics-in-c.md

 With the `VEC_SUFFIX` being optional.

 Once instantiated this would give you a `vector_push_num` function you could use.
 To do this we need to be able to append `_num` to our symbol names.
-For we create a `G` function-like macro.
+So we create a `G` function-like macro.

 ```c
 #define G(name) name##_##VEC_ITEM_TYPE